-Judd Creek Park – Woodlands, meadows, and stream attract many birds including Pileated Woodpeckers, Bewick’s Wrens, and Cedar Waxwings year-round; Wilson’s Warblers, Orange-crested Warblers, and Western Tanagers in spring/summer.
-Mouth of Judd Creek attracts many ducks.
+Judd Creek Preserve – Woodlands, meadows, and streams attract many birds including Pileated Woodpeckers, Bewick’s Wrens, and Cedar Waxwings year-round; Wilson’s Warblers, Orange-crowned Warblers, and Western Tanagers in spring/summer.
+The mouth of Judd Creek attracts many ducks.
 Access the trail from the east side of 111th St SW between SW 204th and SW 220th.

 Sunrise Ridge (Off Vashon Hwy, 0.3 miles south of intersection with SW 204th).
 Raptors soar over this open area.
 Poplar trees along entrance drive host Townsend’s and Yellow-rumped Warblers during spring and fall migration.
-Blackberry hedge on southwestern side numerous crowned and Fox Sparrows in fall and winter.
+The blackberry hedge on the southwestern side is a good place to look for crowned and Fox Sparrows in fall and winter.

 Monument Road-Quartermaster Drive intersection – Small marshes along Monument Rd sometimes host Virginia Rails and Marsh Wren; more regularly Common Yellowthroat and Red-winged Blackbird.
 Wet fields may attract Canada Geese, Mallards and wigeons.
 Brush attracts many warblers, vireos, and sparrow species depending on the season.
 Swallows hawk for insects.